Irshadmeer/INS-group/content/authors/ozlem/_index.md

 ---
 # Display name
-title: Zinat Behdad
+title: Özlem Tugfe Demir

 # Full name (for SEO)
-first_name: Zinat
+first_name: Özlem Tugfe
-last_name: Behdad
+last_name: Demir

 # Username (this should match the folder name)
 authors:
-  - zinat
+  - ozlem

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: PostDoc

 # Organizations/Affiliations
 organizations: